MANAS: Multi-Agent Neural Architecture Search: Abstract

 \section{Abstract}

 The Neural Architecture Search (NAS) problem is typically formulated as a graph search problem where the goal is to learn the optimal operations over edges in order to maximize a graph-level global objective.
 Due to the large architecture parameter space, efficiency is a key bottleneck preventing NAS from its practical use.
-In this paper, we address the issue by framing NAS as a multi-agent problem where agents control a subset of the network and coordinate to reach optimal architectures.
+In this work, we address the issue by framing NAS as a multi-agent problem where agents control a subset of the network and coordinate to reach optimal architectures.
 We provide two distinct lightweight implementations, with reduced memory requirements ($1/8$th of state-of-the-art), and performances above those of much more computationally expensive methods.
 Theoretically, we demonstrate vanishing regrets of the form $\mathcal{O}(\sqrt{T})$, with $T$ being the total number of rounds.
-Finally, aware that random search is an (often ignored) effective baseline we perform additional experiments on $3$ alternative datasets and $2$ network configurations, and achieve favorable results in comparison with this baseline and other methods.
+Finally, we perform experiments on CIFAR-10 and ImageNet, and aware that random search and random sampling are (often ignored) effective baselines, we conducted additional experiments on $3$ alternative datasets, with complexity constraints, and $2$ network configurations, and achieve competitive results in comparison with the baselines and other methods. \keywords{Neural Architecture Search \and Multi Arm Bandits \and AutoML \and Computer Vision \and Object Recognition}